Main index | Section 1 | 日本語 | Options |

 This is useful if the command contains a value which always changes.

-If the number of commands change, though, the target will still be out of date.
+If the number of commands change, though,

 The same effect applies to any command line that uses the variable